Zuppa Toscana Recipe

 Step-By-Step Instructions

-In a large pot or Dutch oven, cook the sausage over medium heat, breaking it up into small pieces as it browns, 5 to 7 minutes.
-Once browned, use a slotted spoon to transfer the sausage to a colander in the sink to drain, leaving about 1 tablespoon of the drippings in the pot for sautéing the vegetables.
+Step 1.
+Cook the sausage.
+In a large pot or Dutch oven, cook the sausage over medium heat, breaking it into small pieces as it browns, 5 to 7 minutes.
+Transfer to a colander in the sink to drain, leaving some drippings in the pot for the vegetables.

-Add the diced onion and carrots to the reserved drippings (if the pot seems dry, add a bit of oil).
-Sauté over medium heat until softened, about 4 to 5 minutes.
-Add the minced garlic and cook for 30 seconds, stirring constantly, until fragrant.
-Do not brown.
+Step 2.
+Sauté the vegetables.
+Add the onion and carrots to the reserved drippings and cook over medium heat until softened, 4 to 5 minutes.
+Stir in the garlic and cook for 30 seconds until fragrant.

-Gradually pour in the chicken broth, and use a wooden spoon to scrape up any brown bits from the bottom of the pot.
+Step 4.
+Deglaze with broth.
+Gradually pour in the chicken broth, scraping up the brown bits from the bottom of the pot.

-Add the potatoes, salt, black pepper, and crushed red pepper flakes (if using).
-Bring the mixture to a boil, then reduce the heat to low, cover, and simmer.
-Stir occasionally to prevent the potatoes from sticking to the bottom of the pot.
-Cook until the potatoes are tender, about 15 minutes.
+Step 5.
+Add the potatoes and seasonings.
+Stir in the potatoes, salt, black pepper, and crushed red pepper flakes (if using).
+Bring to a boil, then reduce heat and simmer until the potatoes are tender, about 15 minutes.

-Stir to combine and continue to simmer until everything is warmed through.
+Step 7.
+Finish and serve.
+Add the cream and cheese and let the soup continue to simmer until everything is warmed through.
 Taste the soup and adjust the seasoning if needed.
 Serve hot, passing more cheese at the table.
+The soup can be made up to 2 days in advance; freezing is not recommended.

 Video Tutorial